AianLouise/Django-NextJS/backend/ORGANIZATION_SETUP.md

 1. **Organization Registration** (`POST /api/users/organization/register/`)
    - Creates a new organization
-   - Creates the first user as the organization owner
+   - Creates the first user as the organization creator
    - Returns user details, organization info, and authentication token

 2. **Team Member Invitation** (`POST /api/users/organization/invite/`)
-   - Allows owners and admins to invite team members
+   - Allows creators and admins to invite team members
    - Creates inactive user accounts with invitation tokens
    - Sends invitation details (in production, this would trigger email notifications)